News and Professional Development Activities

 Library of Congress Transcription Project

-The Library of Congress invites you to help us in the effort to take newspapers Beyond Words.
+The Library of Congress invites you to help us in the effort to take newspapers .
 Join us to identify and improve information about illustrated newspapers in the Chronicling America digital collection.
 This brand new pilot project offers you the opportunity to explore historical newspaper coverage of World War I and contribute to Library of Congress collections at the same time.

-This project from LC Labs is an experiment in crowdsourcing and community engagement.
+This project from is an experiment in crowdsourcing and community engagement.
 Our goals are to gather more structured and usable metadata about the illustrations, comics, cartoons, and photographs in these newspapers; and to learn how to better connect to people who are interested in our collections.

 To help us reach our goal -- and to help ensure accuracy -- we've broken the work into 3 free-standing tasks.
 These tasks follow a sequence, but they can be performed independently.
 Feel free to focus on the one you enjoy the most!